SvenGroot/Ookii.CommandLine/docs/Command Line Arguments in Ookii.CommandLine.md

 A command line argument that is required must be present on all invocations of the application.
 If a required argument is not present, the `CommandLineParser` class will throw an exception during parsing.

 Any argument can be made required.
-Usually it is recommended for any required argument to also be a positional argument, but this is not necessary.
+Usually it is recommended for any required argument to also be a positional argument, but this is not mandatory.

-For positional arguments, required arguments must always come before optional arguments; it is an error to define a required argument after an optional argument.
+For positional arguments, required arguments must always come before optional arguments; it is an error to define a required positional argument after an optional positional argument.

+## Switch arguments

+A switch argument is an argument with a Boolean type (`bool` in C#).
+Its value is determined by its presence or absence on the command line; the value will be true if the argument is supplied, and false if not.
+The following arguments set the switch argument named “Switch” to true:

+    -Switch

+A switch argument’s value can be specified explicitly, as in the following example:

+    -Switch:true

+You must use a colon to specify an explicit value for a switch argument; you cannot use white space to separate the name and the value.

+If you use a nullable Boolean type (`bool?` in C#) as the type of the argument, it will be null if omitted, true if supplied, and false only if explicitly set to false using `-Switch:false`.

 ## Arguments with multiple values